ddella/Kubernetes-Cluster/201-Calico/00-Install-Calico-Kube-Proxy.md

   resourceVersion: "653148"
 ```
 # Create Host Endpoints
-Let’s now create the Host Endpoints, allowing Calico to start policy enforcement on **node** interfaces.
+Let's now create the Host Endpoints, allowing Calico to start policy enforcement on **node** interfaces.
 If Calico can't create the `Host Endpoints`, the Global Network Policy won't be enforced.

 First, verify there no existing Host Endpoints:
 ```sh